 The impact of IACC can be seen in important provisions impacting higher education in the Senate-passed comprehensive immigration reform bill, House and Senate State and Foreign Operations Appropriations bills, as well as important language on study abroad in the Labor, Health, and Human Services, and Education Appropriations committee report.

-For more information on IACC, please contact Hanan Saab, Assistant Director for International Issues, Congressional & Governmental Affairs, at firstname.lastname@example.org.
+For more information on IACC, please contact Hanan Saab, Associate Director for International Policy, Congressional & Governmental Affairs, at firstname.lastname@example.org.

 You must be an IACC member to view the following information.
 To obtain a login and password, please email Hanan Saab.